rood415/hospital-readmission-analysis/README.md

 # Hospital Readmissions Analysis

+CMS penalizes hospitals financially for excess 30-day readmissions.
+This project analyzes national HRRP data to identify which clinical conditions and hospitals are struggling most — and where targeted quality improvement efforts would have the greatest impact.

 ## Objective
 Analyze CMS Hospital Readmissions Reduction Program (HRRP) data to identify patterns in excess 30-day readmissions across U.S. hospitals and clinical conditions.

 ## Data Source
 Centers for Medicare & Medicaid Services (CMS) – Hospital Readmissions Reduction Program (HRRP) dataset, containing hospital-level readmission metrics for multiple conditions.

 ## Key Questions
 - Which clinical conditions show the greatest variability in excess readmission ratios?
 - Are hospitals generally meeting CMS readmission benchmarks?
 - Which conditions may warrant targeted quality improvement efforts?